Brightcove

 You’ve already determined that video is a cornerstone of your marketing.
 And now you’re trying to build a larger video program with product videos, interviews, demos, communications, and some big budget projects.
 This means you’ll be looking at managing multiple vendors plus doing on location shoots as well as capturing footage on the fly.

 This is a scenario where you’re really going to start to see the benefit of in-house video production vs outsourcing, both from a management and budget standpoint.
 For this scenario, I almost always suggest hiring someone internally.
 Hiring internal staff will help you meet a consistent demand for content.
 Here, there is a continuous need for internal and external content, that ranges from quick spots to more in-depth pieces.
-Having someone dedicated internally (like me) will enable you to write, shoot, and edit different types of video.
+Having someone dedicated internally will enable you to write, shoot, and edit different types of video.

 If you are starting out with video and doing simple interviews and events, then someone with less experience and technical skill would be fine.
 I’d find someone fresh out of school.
-This way, you can both learn and grow the program – but with a lower cost investment to you as you explore.
+This way, you can both learn and grow the program–but with a lower cost investment to you as you explore.

 If you have more invested in video already, I recommend you look for someone or multiple people with more experience.
 Look for someone with serious technical chops, the experience to shape your video strategy, and the ability to keep things moving.

-What we do at Brightcove
+What We Do at Brightcove

 When I started, Brightcove was already doing enough content to warrant having an internal person.
 The thing I looked at though, was the type of work we were doing and the quantity.
 We were doing lots of two camera shoots, and while I could manage the setup and the shoot, I knew I would be overwhelmed on set and not produce the best work I could.
 So every day we had a shoot, I would hire a freelancer.
 Doing the math, I saw in 30 days of shooting (we usually shoot 1-2 times a week) I could have hired a part-time person or even a junior full-time person.
 So that’s what we did.